< Week 5

 The Gatehouse - Sexual Health Clinic

-The test instruction team have used paper to create quick models so as to decide on the final form for the test packaging and instructions.
-In doing so we were able to physically interact with the models and further define the packaging to use the least material possible whilst remaining intuitive for the user.
+The Test instruction team used paper to create quick models so as to decide on the final form for the test packaging and instructions.
+In doing so we were able to physically interact with the models and further define the packaging to be intuitive to the user whilst using minimal material.

 The website team stitched a narrative that could join the deliverables of all groups into a final video.
 After some discussion we have started storyboarding the journeys of two users.